-In accordance with electricity transmission licences, an electricity transmission company will maintain accessrelated records of its contact with landowners and parties interested in land for a period of seven years of access requests (for example, email, phone call or letter).
+In accordance with electricity transmission licences, an electricity transmission company will maintain access-related records of its contact with landowners and parties interested in land for a period of seven years.

-- Confirm verbal exchanges in writing. - Document all communications regarding access between electricity transmission company officers and landowners. - Make these communications available to the landowner upon their request.
+- Confirm in writing verbal communications pertaining to the manner of access with the landowner. - Document all communications regarding land access between electricity transmission company officers and landowners. - Make these communications available to the landowner in a timely fashion upon their request.